Lucyjpjones/lj-fscr/testing.md

 **12. Easily login or logout**

 When a user is registered they have the ability to easily log into their account.
-The user can click on the profile icon, then select log in and enter their details to sign into their account.
+The user can click on the profile icon, then select login and enter their details to sign into their account.
 Once logged in the user will be able to log out via the profile icon.

-I also decided to add social logins to allow my user to log in more quickly.
-The user can choose their preferred platform (Facebook, Google or Twitter) and follow the authorisation for the specified site.
+I also decided to add social logins to allow my user to login more quickly.
+The user can choose their preferred platform (Facebook, Google, or Twitter) and follow the authorisation for the specified site.
 (Facebook screenshots included below).

 <img src="media/us-12.png">

 **13. Easily update my personal details**

-Each registered user has their own profile page where they can store their personal details including name, email and delivery details.
+Each registered user has their own profile page where they can store their personal details including name, email, and delivery details.
 This information can be easily updated by filling in any field and then clicking 'update details'.

 <img src="media/us-13.png">

 **14. Easily recover my password in case I forget it**

 If a user forgets their password they have the option to click the 'forgot password' link.
 This will direct them to another page which will inform the user that an email has been sent to them to recover their password.
-The email contains a link which redirects the user to the change password page where they can enter a new password for their account.
-After submitting a new password the user is redirected to the login in page and can log in using their new password.
+The email contains a link that redirects the user to the change password page where they can enter a new password for their account.
+After submitting a new password the user is redirected to the login in page and can login using their new password.

 <img src="media/us-14.png">

 **15. Have a personalised user profile**

-The profile page is specific to each user with a personalised username greeting,the option to save their own entered details and a log of their order history.
+The profile page is specific to each user with a personalised username greeting, the option to save their own entered details, and a log of their order history.

 <img src="media/us-15.png">